Common Questions

 What is Relational Psychotherapy?

-Focus on the therapeutic relationship: The therapist-client relationship is crucial to the healing process.
-The therapist pays close attention to the dynamics, patterns, and emotions that arise within the therapeutic relationship, using them to understand and work through the client's issues.
+Relational psychotherapy is an approach that focuses on the unfolding relationship between the client and the therapist as fundamental to understanding past relational dynamics.
+The therapist-client relationship is crucial to the healing process.
+I pay close attention to the patterns and emotions that arise within the therapeutic relationship, using them to understand and work through the client's issues.